-The Foundation of the Federal Bar Association Public Service Scholarship, established by the Foundation of the Federal Bar Association, seeks to provide $5,000 as assistance to a graduating high school senior planning to attend a four year college or university.
-At least one of the parents (or guardians) of the student must be a current federal government attorney or federal judge and member of the Federal Bar Association.
+The Foundation of the Federal Bar Association established the Public Service Scholarship Award to recognize and provide financial assistance to a graduating high school senior who is the son or daughter of a current federal government attorney or federal judge and a member of the Federal Bar Association.
 The scholarship is $5,000 and can be used for tuition, books, fees or housing.

-Funding for the Foundation of the FBA’s Public Service Scholarship Award comes from a fund named in memory of Earl W. Kintner Memorial Fund.
-Earl W. Kintner was a distinguished member of the Federal Bar Association and two-time national president.
-His professional and civic leadership and dedication serve as a model to any aspiring academic.
+Funding for the Foundation of the FBA’s Public Service Scholarship Award comes from a fund named in memory of Earl W. Kintner, who was a distinguished leader of the Federal Bar Association for many years.
+His professional and civic leadership and dedication should serve as a model to any aspiring academic.

 - Applicant must be a graduating high school senior planning to attend a four year college or university.